ThakurRajAnand/carPrice/README.md

 utils.R contains useful function and libraries required by above 3 scripts.
 Please make sure all the libraries imported in utils.R are installed on the system.

 HTML deck is created to explain the approach taken during this case study using R. Code can be found in presentation.Rmd file and presentation.html contains the slidfy deck with 14 slides.
-Please note that opening in the presentation.html directly from Github will just HTML code.
+Please note that opening the presentation.html directly from Github will just the HTML code.
 User need to download or clone the repo and then open the presentation.html in Google Chrome to see the deck properly.